Why, after 13 years, are parents still conflicted about giving their children the HPV vaccine?

-According to the CDC, about 17,500 women and 9,300 men are affected by cancers caused by HPV each year.
+According to the CDC, about 19,400 women and 12,100 men are affected by cancers caused by HPV each year.
 Cervical cancer (women) and oropharyngeal cancer (men) are the most common among them.
-In addition, about 1 in 100 sexually active adults in the US has genital warts at any given time.
+In addition, about one in 100 sexually active adults in the US have genital warts at any given time.

-In an effort to lower those statistics, the CDC has recommended the Gardasil or Cervarix vaccine for girls ages 9 to 26, and the Gardasil vaccine for boys.
+In an effort to lower those statistics, the CDC has recommended the Gardasil 9 vaccine for girls and boys ages 9 to 26.
 But because the HPV vaccine produces higher levels of antibodies that fight HPV infection in preteens than it does in older teens or young adults, the CDC’s Advisory Committee on Immunization Practices recommends that the vaccine be administered to children between 11 and 12 years of age.
 The American Academy of Pediatrics, the American Academy of Family Physicians and the Society for Adolescent Health and Medicine also recommend the vaccine.

 The CDC notes that it’s best for preteens to receive the vaccine before becoming sexually active.
-Most girls and women who become infected with HPV are first exposed to it within 2 to 5 years of having sex.
+Most girls and women who become infected with HPV are first exposed to it within two to five years of having sex.
 (Boys are advised to receive the vaccine, not only to protect against genital warts and HPV-related cancers — but also to help stop the spread of HPV to their partners during sex.)
 Teens and young adults who are sexually active can still receive the vaccine but may derive fewer benefits if they’ve already been exposed to one or more of the HPV types the vaccine targets.
 Also, because the vaccine does not protect against all types of HPV that cause cervical cancer, girls who are vaccinated still need to get regular Pap tests.
-Girls can receive the vaccine through the age of 26 and boys through the age of 21.
+Females and males can receive the vaccine through the age of 45, though it’s not routinely recommended after the age of 26.

 - Do you recommend the vaccine?